EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

     }
     ```

-7. The Organisational Wallet acknowledges the reception of the credential and closes the connection.
+7. The Organisational Wallet acknowledges the reception of the credential and closes the thread.

     `Acknowledgement` message:
     ```json